 - Your legal fees and the fees of the claimant

 - Claimant’s loss of earnings and medical bills

 Landlord liability insurance doesn’t generally cover injury or damage claims brought by employees.

 So, if you employ someone, for instance a maintenance person or a lettings manager, directly, you may need to take out employer’s liability insurance as additional cover.

 Many standard landlord insurance policies have liability cover included – but some don’t.

 If you decide you need liability cover, you should check to see if your policy includes it or speak to your provider about bolting it on to your policy.

 How much cover should I take out?

-If a tenant trips on a loose tile or piece of flooring, falls down the stairs and ends up paralysed, you could be liable for medical bills and loss of income for the rest of their life.
+For example, if a visitor to your rental property was to trip on a piece of loose flooring, fall down the stairs and suffer life-changing injuries, you could be liable for medical bills and income for the rest of their life.

-It’s not just landlords who can take steps to protect themselves – tenants, too, can take out their own liability insurance should they wish.
+It’s not just landlords who can take steps to protect themselves – tenants, too, can take out their own liability insurance should they wish to.